 Related article: How to Use Twitter Like a Professional

-Mentions and hashtags are an important part of your Twitter strategy.
-Use them thoughtfully and they will increase engagement on your posts, help you get noticed within your niche, and help you develop relationships with others in your industry.
+Using hashtags and mentions thoughtfully will increase engagement on your posts, help you get noticed within your niche, and help you develop relationships with others in your industry.
 If you have any thoughts you’d like to add, please comment below.
 We’d love to hear what’s working for you on social media!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.